-5. On the Installation Options page, select Typical (Recommended) or Advanced.
-Selecting to perform an advanced installation allows you to specify attributes for Oracle Internet Directory and Microsoft Active Directory later in the installation process (Step 14).
+- 4. On the Installation Options page, select Typical (Recommended) or Advanced.
+Selecting to perform an advanced installation allows you to specify attributes for Oracle Internet Directory and Microsoft Active Directory later in the installation process (Step 13).
 Click Next.
-The Installation Location page displays, prompting you for the folder where you want to install Oracle Password Filter for Microsoft Active Directory.
+The Installation Location page displays, prompting you for the folder where you want to install Oracle Password Filter for Microsoft Active Directory. - 5.
+On the Installation Location page, accept the default installation directory or enter a different directory.
+You can also select Browse to locate a different directory.
+Click Next after selecting an installation directory.
+The Microsoft Active Directory Configuration Parameters page displays.